Zhouyuan-Chen/Zhouyuan-Chen/README.md

 ```
 #### Geometry Processing

+I am taking a digital geometry processing course these days by finishing online [coursework](https://github.com/eth-igl/GP2022-Assignments).
+I finished assignment 4 last week and professor Panozzo's [materials](https://github.com/danielepanozzo/gp) are very helpful.

-I found that there is a lot of fun in geometry(mesh stuff) since many fantastic works are based on it, such as using mesh to assist factors in producing tooth model, sweaters or even plastic(inflatable bag which can change it's shape).
-Therefore, I am taking digital geometry processing these days by finishing online [coursework](https://github.com/eth-igl/GP2022-Assignments).
+I found that there is a lot of fun in geometry since many fantastic works are based on it, such as using mesh to assist factors in producing tooth model, sweaters or even plastic(inflatable bag which can change it's shape).
 Now, I set this repo as private, so, you can't find this in my acount.

 #### Misc